Bouchons Lyonnais - bistros-restaurants

 They serve red wine in the traditional Lyonnais jug and verre ballon (rounded glass).

-You also often end up bringing your tables together and share the rest of the meal with your new friends!
+They often end up bringing their tables together and share the rest of the meal with their new friends!

-However, there's a way of finding which are and which aren't!
+That said, there's an easy way to find which are and which aren't.

 In 1997, the food critic Pierre Grison founded Les Authentiques Bouchons Lyonnais.

-This association awards an annual certificate that guarantees the authenticity of the Bouchon.
+This association awards an annual certificate of authenticity and a sticker representing Gnafron.

-In January 2013, the Lyon Chamber of Commerce and Industry created a second label in partnership with Lyon’s “bouchons” .
+In January 2013, the Lyon Chamber of Commerce and Industry created a second label - Les Bouchons Lyonnais - in partnership with the city’s bouchons.

-Les Authentiques Bouchons Lyonnais has currently a list of 20 bouchons, and Les Bouchons Lyonnais 23.
+Les Authentiques Bouchons Lyonnais and Les Bouchons Lyonnais each have about 20 members.